jorgegv/rage1/doc/SINGLE-USE-BLOBS.md

 - Only the SUBs configured in GAME_CONFIG will be run.

-- The SP1 SUB will run first (if configured), the DSBUF SUB will run second (if configured)
+- If both are configured, then if no ORDER is specified, SP1BUF will be run first, then DSBUF.
+If ORDER was provided, the SUBs will be run in ascending ORDER.

 - All SUB related initialization and execution will only be brought into the main game if the functionality is used, via the conditional compilation